 We all have heard of Netflix – the giant of the video streaming industry and are familiar with the popular slang – Netflix and chill.

 Netflix has strongly impacted the entertainment industry.
 This online streaming platform offers TV shows and movies that keep people entertained and inspired as leaders.
 The services Netflix offers aren’t the only part of this company that deserves recognition.
 Its company culture has also captured the hearts of many.
+The implementation of HR software, 360 feedback tools, and productivity apps have been instrumental in this success.

 Netflix's core manifesto is People over the process and its unique culture has played a huge role in company success.
 And we’ll be showing you what really goes on behind the scenes.